t-z-scott/t-z-scott.github.io/notes/_posts/2025-10-23-im-process.md

 description: The incident management process, explained.
 category: notes
 published: 2025-10-23
-updated:
+updated: 2025-11-04
 tags:
   - infosec
   - im
-  - blog
+permalink: /notes/im-process
 ---
 Here's the [class](https://www.coursera.org/learn/introduction-cybersecurity-cyber-attacks) for this note, the [source](https://www.crest-approved.org/approved-services/cyber-security-incident-response-maturity-assessment/), and the [IBM Data Breach Calculator](https://databreachcalculator.mybluemix.net/) for fun.
 This note is in lowercase, as it's taken directly from my actual `school-notes` vault in Obsidian!

-Similar to the [Vulnerability Management Lifecycle](/notes/2025/10/23/vm-cycle.html), this process has three general phases: prepare, respond, follow-up.
+Similar to the [Vulnerability Management Lifecycle](/notes/vm-cycle), this process has three general phases: prepare, respond, follow-up.

 # phase 1: preparation